cry-inc/offview/README.md

-	doc/           The code documentation and the end user help files examples/      Some very simple OFF files for testing img/           Icons and other in OffView included images ans screen shots lang/          The translation files
+	doc/           The code documentation and the end user help files examples/      Some very simple OFF files for testing img/           Icons and other included images and screenshots lang/          The translation files
 	src/           The C++ source code
 	.gitignore     Filter for stuff that should not be under version control